HadrienNU/VolterraBasis/doc/quick_start.rst

 -------------------------

-Once the mean force and memory have been computed, the value of the force and memory kernel at given position can be computed trought function :meth:`VolterraBasis.Pos_gle.dU` and :meth:`VolterraBasis.Pos_gle.kernel_eval`
+Once the mean force and memory have been computed, the value of the force and memory kernel at given position can be computed trought function :meth:`VolterraBasis.Pos_gle.force_eval` and :meth:`VolterraBasis.Pos_gle.kernel_eval`

 Choice of the form of the GLE
 -----------------------------